jfilak/doc/conf.rst

 Enables shortened GUI reporting where the reporting is interrupted after AutoreportingEvent is done.
-It means that the reporting is done when user clicks *"Report" button* on the notification buble.
+It means that the reporting is done when user clicks *"Report" button* on the notification bubble.
 Upon that, ABRT uploads an uReport_ describing handled problem, shows a notification bubble stating that the problem has been reported and finishes.